MA Fine Art

-This course is open for applications.
+This course is open for applications

-Page last updated 31 October 2016
+Page last updated 7 December 2023

-This course provides a structure to enable you to extend your practical, critical, contextual and theoretical knowledge of Fine Art and gain skills and experience in order to operate in a professional context beyond University.
+This course provides a structure to enable you to extend your practical, critical, contextual and theoretical knowledge of Fine Art and gain skills and experience in order to operate in professional contexts beyond University.

-Teaching is based at Spike Island, within this internationally renowned contemporary art venue on Bristol's harbourside and part of UWE Bristol's City Campus.
-Here you will benefit from a vibrant creative environment, free studio space and a range of work and volunteering opportunities.
-You will also have full access access to other City Campus sites and all that they have to offer.
+Teaching is regularly held at Spike Island and Arnolfini on Bristol's harbourside, and part of UWE Bristol's City Campus.
+Here you'll benefit from vibrant creative environments and a range of professional and collaborative opportunities.

 A professional learning environment

-- Practice and evaluation document (60 credits) - The emphasis is on the production of artworks alongside the production of a structured and in depth evaluation document reflecting on your practice.
+- Practice and Evaluation Document (60 credits) - This module combines the production of artworks alongside an in-depth artist publication, reflecting on your practice.